typestyle/typestyle/README.md

   </div>;
 ```

-Ofcourse you can compose styles easily:
+Of course you can compose styles easily:

 ```js
 import * as csx from 'typestyle/csx';